Ealenn/gira/README.md

-  configure   Configure Gira with Jira account and API token completion  Generate the autocompletion script for the specified shell help        Help about any command
+  configure   Configure Gira with Jira account and API token completion  Generate the autocompletion script for the specified shell help        Help about any command version     Display the current Gira version and check for available updates

 Flags:
   -h, --help      help for gira
+  -v, --version   version for gira

 Use "gira [command] --help" for more information about a command.
 ```